superstooge/formerjs/README.md

             "fjs-content":"Name"
           }
 ```
-A label element has a `fjs-content` property that defines the label text
+A label element has a `fjs-content` property that defines the label text.
+You may optionally add an `id` property if you want to append an input element to the label (i.e. checkboxes or radio buttons)

 #### textarea
 ```